Google BigQuery¶

 DSS has complete support for BigQuery, except for the following:

-Alternatively to the Google-provided driver, connection to BigQuery can also be done using a builtin experimental driver developed by Dataiku.
+Alternatively to the built-in driver, connection to BigQuery can also be done using a third-party driver provided by Google (sometimes also called the “Simba Driver”).

-The benefits from using the built-in experimental driver are the following:
+The benefits of using the built-in driver are the following:

-• some complex NESTED fields are not read correctly using the Simba driver.
-The built-in experimental driver is able to read these correctly
+some complex NESTED fields are not read correctly using the Simba driver.
+The built-in driver is able to read these correctly

-The limitations of the built-in experimental driver are the following:
+The limitations of the built-in driver are the following:

 No additional setup is required